 Trailing or basket fuchsias produce long, trailing stems, making them perfect for hanging baskets and adorning the edges of containers.

-Both bush and hanging fuchsias are regarded as being half-hardy perennials, that is they won’t survive temperatures below 4-5C (40-41F) and need overwintering in frost-free conditions, if you want to keep them for subsequent years.
+Both bush and hanging fuchsias are regarded as being half-hardy perennials.
+That means they won’t survive temperatures below 4-5C (40-41F) and need overwintering in frost-free conditions if you want to keep them for subsequent years.

-Hardy fuchsias are bushy varieties generally regarded as being frost tolerant and can be left out in the garden all year round.
-The boundaries between hardy and non-hardy are somewhat blurred, and varieties that are hardy in mild climates, such as in Cornwall, may not be hardy in more exposed, colder regions of the country.
+Hardy fuchsias are bushy varieties that are generally regarded as being frost tolerant and can be left out in the garden all year round.
+The boundaries between hardy and non-hardy are somewhat blurred and varieties that are hardy in mild climates such as in Cornwall may not be hardy in more exposed, colder regions of the country.

 Some fuchsias also produce colourful red-tinged or purple foliage.

 Half-hardy varieties are planted out in May/June after the danger of frost has passed.
-Hardy species and varieties should be planted in spring or early summer.
+Hardy species should be planted in spring or early summer.

 Mix in more organic matter with the excavated soil and fill in the planting hole.
 Water in well, apply a granular general feed over the soil around the plant and add a 5-7.5cm (2-3in) deep mulch of well-rotted garden compost or bark chippings around the root area.

 Suggested planting locations and garden types